awsdocs/amazon-sqs-developer-guide/doc_source/sqs-basic-examples-of-sqs-policies.md

 }
 ```

-## Example 7: Grant All Permissions to All Users in a CIDR Range<a name="grant-all-permissions-to-all-users-in-cidr-range"></a>
+## Example 7: Grant all permissions to all users in a CIDR range<a name="grant-all-permissions-to-all-users-in-cidr-range"></a>

 The following example policy grants all users \(anonymous users\) permission to use all possible Amazon SQS actions that can be shared for the queue named `111122223333/queue1`, but only if the request comes from the `192.168.143.0/24` CIDR range\.